-If the student is not performing at an acceptable academic and professional level at the practicum site, and is either removed or dismissed from the site prior to the end of the practicum due to poor performance or unprofessional behavior, an investigatory process will be completed by the Program and Fieldwork Coordinator.
+If the student is not performing at an acceptable academic and professional level at the practicum site, and is either removed or dismissed from the site prior to the end of the practicum due to poor performance or unprofessional behavior, an investigatory process will be completed by the MPH Program Coordinator.
 If it is determined that the student earned a less than satisfactory grade for that practicum, the student will have to repeat the practicum in its entirety.
 Once again, depending on the academic standing of the student, he/she may be subject to dismissal from the program.

 Students are expected to behave in a professional manner consistent with the Professionalism Guidelines for the MPH Student.
 Behaviors indicating difficulty in displaying responsible learning, such as failure to attend class regularly, chronic tardiness, unsatisfactory work, difficulty with interpersonal communication, etc., normally require the student to delineate professional development goals and strategies as a part of the plan for professional development to resolve these problems.
 Failure to improve or achieve competency in professional behavior may lead to sanctions.

 Students will be closely monitored throughout their practicum experience.
-Preceptors are required to notify the Program and Fieldwork Coordinator immediately upon having concerns about a student in order that necessary remedial work can begin as soon as possible.
+Preceptors are required to notify the MPH Program Coordinator immediately upon having concerns about a student in order that necessary remedial work can begin as soon as possible.

 Students are placed on academic probation if: